SimoSultan/ca-text-adventure/software-development-plan.md

 - An outline of the testing procedure and cases should be included with the source code of the application and written in markdown.

+- include command like arguments with your app / script

 T1A2-16	Present your terminal application to the class.
 You must provide a walk-through of the logic of your application and how the application is used.
 The time limit for your presentation is 5 minutes.